-• The MMU recommends that the submission deadline for real-time dispatchable transactions be modified from 1800 on the day prior, to three hours prior to the requested start time, and that the minimum duration be modified from one hour to 15 minutes.
+- The MMU recommends that the submission deadline for real-time dispatchable transactions be modified from 1800 on the day prior, to three hours prior to the requested start time, and that the minimum duration be modified from one hour to 15 minutes.
 These changes would give PJM a more flexible product that could be used to meet load in the most economic manner.
 (Priority: Medium.
 First reported 2014.
-Status: Partially adopted, 2015.)
+Status: Partially adopted, 2015.) - The MMU recommends that the Commission require that the open FFE/FFL freeze date issues be addressed at a Commission technical conference, and that the Commission set a deadline to resolve the significant issues that result from the freeze date.
+(Priority: Medium.
+First reported Q2, 2019.
+Status: Not adopted.)